Nefretiri

 However, it doesn't come to that.

-Jumping off the platform, my horse takes off, ignoring the people around us who act like nothing's happened.
+Jumping off the platform, my horse takes off, ignoring the surrounding people who act as if nothing happened.

-The sound of howling makes me want to turn and check for the wolves, but I can't.
+The sound of howling makes me want to turn and check for wolves, but I can't.

 What is this?

 'The sun and moon...'
-My thoughts whisper an idea I haven't had in a long time.
+My thoughts whispered an idea I haven't had in a long time.

-The wolves were changing places as the sun and moon rose and set.
+The wolves were changing places as the sun rose and set.

 As if hearing my unspoken question, the horse stops and turns to show me something in the distance, and it's enough to drain the blood from my body.